ApolloKFP/KFP-Pack/README.md

 * Kiara Loading Screen (Optifine only): Replaces the Mojang logo with a KFP one.
 * Kiara Painting: The painting's on the wall.
 It's KFP!
 Remember that you mustn't ever leave.
 * Ollie Zombie and Gura Drowned skin (Credits to [ReducedTo21](https://twitter.com/ReducedTo21))
+* Chicken Sounds are replaced with Kiara making chicken noises
+* Eating Sounds are replaced by Kiara eating sounds

 ## Release
 You can find the newest Releases and pre-releases [here](https://github.com/KiaraFriedPhoenix/KFP-Pack/releases/latest)